 Studies have identified the following four items as some of the major benefits derived from measuring patient progress.

-Research has demonstrated that measurement has a positive effect on communication, which can improve clarity and alignment on treatment goals between the patient and therapist.
-Since patients are in the best position to assess how they are doing, measurement and display of progress may help patients identify and discuss information that is relevant to their treatment, which they otherwise may not have shared (Carlier et al. 2012).
+Research has demonstrated that measurement has a positive effect on communication (Carlier et al. 2012), which may improve clarity and alignment on treatment goals between the patient and therapist.
+Since patients are in the best position to assess how they are doing, measurement and display of progress may help patients identify and discuss information that is relevant to their treatment, which they otherwise may not have shared.

 Goodman, J.D., McKay, J.R., Dephilippis, D., (2013).
 Progress Monitoring in Mental Health and Addiction Treatment: A Means of Improving Care.
 Philadelphia: Professional Psychology: Research and Practice, 2013, Vol. 44, No. 4, 231–246.

 Carlier, I. V. E., Meuldijk, D., Van Vliet, I. M., Van Fenema, E., Van der Wee, N. J. A., & Zitman, F. G. (2012) Routine outcome monitoring and feedback on physical or mental health status: evidence and theory.
 Journal of Evaluation in Clinical Practice.

 Reese, R. J., Toland, M. D., Slone, N. C., & Norsworthy, L. A. (2010) Effect of client feedback on couple psychotherapy outcomes.
 Psychotherapy: Theory, Research, Practice, Training.

 Reese, R. J., Norsworthy, L. A., & Rowlands, S. R. (2009) Does a continuous feedback system improve psychotherapy outcome?
 Psychotherapy: Theory, Research, Practice, Training.